xiaoxiae/slama.dev/_posts/2022-11-27-custom-objects-and-animations.md

 {:toc}

 This part of the series covers creating custom objects and animations.

+_This part used to also include plugins, but all of the original ones are broken as of v0.18.0._

 ### Custom objects
 For more complex scenes, it might be a good idea to create custom Manim objects.